uidev547/uvCharts/readme.md

-## UberViz
+## uv
-UberViz is a project inspired by [AuroraViz](https://github.com/Imaginea/AuroraViz "AuroraViz"), another Imaginea Open Source initiative.
-Chart3r contains 2 modules which can be used independently of the other and will be a web application which forges the 2 modules together.
+uv is a project inspired by [AuroraViz](https://github.com/Imaginea/AuroraViz "AuroraViz"), another Imaginea Open Source initiative. uv currently contains 2 modules which can be used independently of the other and will be a web application which forges the 2 modules together.

 The modules themselves are: